 A fundraising calendar marks important dates for your fundraising campaign from beginning to end.
 Be sure to record the dates of budget meetings, board meetings, conversations with key stakeholders, events, and more.

 Your gift range chart identifies the necessary gifts you need to reach your ultimate goal.
 It defines the number of gifts and number of prospects you should have for each gift amount.
 This chart should increase in donors and prospects as the gift amount decreases.
 Use your fundraising CRM to get a jump start on these prospects.

 A case for support

 Your nonprofit’s case for support provides compelling detail for giving to your organization.
-Every case should include your mission statement , a short history of your organization, programs and impacts and need for funding.
-Campaign cases should include the need for the project, project budget and details and projected benefits of the project.
+Every case should include your mission statement, a short history of your organization, programs and impacts, and the need for funding.
+Campaign cases should include the need for the project, project budget, and details and projected benefits of the project.
 Don’t forget to ask people to give!
 Then, make it easy by providing an online link and printed pledge card and return envelope.

 With a complete portfolio of resources, your nonprofit won’t get lost in the execution of your campaign.
 You’ll have both hard and soft deadlines outlined in your calendar to ensure you complete each step of the campaign in a timely manner.
 If a prospect doesn’t want to give at their optimal amount, you can drop them down a level to the next highest gift amount.

 No matter what happens, your nonprofit will be ready for it.
 To see how your campaign plan fits into your nonprofit’s overarching strategy, take a glance at Qgiv’s guide to creating a nonprofit development plan.

 4. A fundraising consultant can help you implement your plan.

 Once you have your plan in place, it’s time to put it into action.
 While some organizations choose to go for it alone after the planning phase, others keep their consultants on during implementation to avoid common mistakes and make sure everything runs smoothly.